edenreich/engineering-blog/posts/build-your-own-kubernetes-cluster-with-k3s.md

 - 2x [AmazonBasics USB hubs](https://www.amazon.de/dp/B076YNV36K/) approx. 50$/piece
 - 1x [Raspberry pi acrylic tower](https://www.amazon.de/dp/B07Y8VG933/?smid=A2HSFPQG9EH8HP) approx. 20$

-You would also need a cloudflare account, so we can put it infront of our cluster entry for higher security, and a single domain name registered.
+You would also need a cloudflare account, so we can put it in front of our cluster entry for higher security, and a single domain name registered.
 Personally I like [www.hover.com](https://www.hover.com/), they have good range of servers across the globe which means less time resolving your ip address, I also like their service. feel free however to purchase your domain by any other dns provider.

-P.S: I'm not commiting to any of the above prices and dealers please make your own decisions regarding the purchase, these links are just to give you an idea of what I'm using to make it work.
+P.S: I'm not committing to any of the above prices and dealers please make your own decisions regarding the purchase, these links are just to give you an idea of what I'm using to make it work.

 ## [Getting Started](#getting-started)